Lukasz-Jedrzejewski/photo-gallery/README.md

 # To run application:
 - clone
-- fill in the lines below with your own values
+- In application.properties file, fill in the lines below with your own values
     * spring.datasource.username=
     * spring.datasource.password=